atu-se/atu.innomadic.com/courses/db/index.md

 ## Software Required
 * [Setup Instructions](exercises/setup)

+# 9-May-2018
+* **Important update:  for your final project, there is a change to the submission deadlines.**
+  * The SQLite database and the Entity-Relationship Diagram must be submitted by 1-June
+  * The rest of the project (the Access Database) is due 7-July

 # 5-May-2018

 * Announcing:  Quiz #2 on Tuesday May 8 (Evening) / Sunday May 6 (Morning) covering chapters 4-5